 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.

-For the Childhood & Youth part of your Combined Honours degree, in the first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
+For the Applied Childhood & Youth part of your Combined Honours degree, in the first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.

 In each year of study, you will have a number of essays and end of year exams.
 You may also be asked to give a presentation, present an academic poster and produce a portfolio.
 In your second year, you will be required to submit a research proposal in preparation for a research project or dissertation in your final year.